computational-psychology/computational-psychology-www/content/pages/index.rst

 New group member: Amanda Maiwald
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 On April 2021, `Amanda Maiwald <https://www.psyco.tu-berlin.de/maiwald.html>`_ joined us in our group.
-Amanda explores gamification in the context of programming education in her master's thesis.
+Amanda explores gamification in the context of programming education in her master thesis.

 ----